Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Introduction

-In this paper, we propose the first deep learning framework to generate multiple appropriate facial reactions in response to each speaker behaviour.
-Rather than simply reproducing the GT facial reaction expressed by the corresponding listener, our approach generates multiple different but appropriate, realistic, and synchronized facial reactions from the given context.
-Inspired by the theoretical framework of the human model processor \cite{card1986model}, our approach is designed to consist of three modules: (i) a \textbf{perceptual processor} that encodes the input speaker audio and facial signals; (ii) a \textbf{cognitive processor} that predicts an appropriate facial reaction distribution from the encoded speaker audio-facial representation, which represents multiple different but appropriate facial reactions; and (iii) a reversible Graph Neural Network (GNN)-based \textbf{motor processor} that decodes an appropriate facial reaction from the learned distribution.
+In this paper, we propose the first deep learning framework for generating multiple appropriate, diverse, and realistic facial reactions in response to each speaker behaviour, which specifically address the ``one-to-many mapping'' problem during the training phase.
+Inspired by the theoretical framework of the human model processor \cite{card1986model}, our approach is designed to consist of three modules: (i) a \textbf{perceptual processor} that encodes a pair of representations describing input speaker audio and facial signals; (ii) a \textbf{cognitive processor} that predicts an appropriate facial reaction distribution from the encoded speaker audio and facial representations, representing multiple different but appropriate facial reactions in response to the input speaker behaviour; and (iii) a reversible Graph Neural Network (GNN)-based \textbf{motor processor} that decodes an appropriate facial reaction from the learned distribution.